Florida GED Requirements

 What is the GED cost in Florida?

 In Florida, the four GED subtests cost $32 each or $128 for the complete GED battery if you sit for the exam at an official GED test center.
 For the online GED exam, you have to pay $38 for each module, so $152 overall.
 You should, however, also count the $28 that the four GED Ready tests will set you back!
-Students in Onsego’s My Advantage Plan get four GED Ready tests for free.
+Students in Onsego’s Advantage Plans get four GED Ready tests for free.

 You can register and pay for one GED subtest at a time.
 To register and pay for the tests and to schedule testing appointments, go to the website GED.com.